shanicohen33/minMLST/README.md

-To obtain a clustering structure (i.e. STs), we apply a threshold (or maximal distance between isolates of the same ST) that equals to a certain percentile of distances distribution; This percentile (or percentiles) can be defined by the user in the `percentiles` input parameter, or alternatively being selected by the **<em>find recommended threshold</em>** procedure that searches in the search space of `percentiles_to_check` input parameter (see 2.2).
+To obtain a clustering structure (i.e. STs), we apply a threshold (or maximal distance between isolates of the same ST) that equals to a certain percentile of distances distribution; This percentile (or percentiles) can be defined by the user in the `percentiles` input parameter, or alternatively being selected by the **<em>find recommended threshold</em>** procedure that searches in the search space of `percentiles_to_check` input parameter (see [2.3](#2.3-find-recommended-threshold)).

-Typing performance is measure by the Adjusted Rand Index (ARI), which quantifies similarity between the induced clustering structure (that is based on a subset of genes) and the original clustering structure (that is based on all genes, and was given as an input) ([Hubert and Arabie, 1985](https://link.springer.com/article/10.1007/BF01908075)). p-value for the ARI is calculated using a Monte Carlo simulation study ([Qannari et al., 2014](https://www.sciencedirect.com/science/article/abs/pii/S0950329313000852)).
+Typing performance is measure by the Adjusted Rand Index (ARI), which quantifies similarity between the induced clustering structure (that is based on a subset of genes) and the original clustering structure (that is based on all genes, and was given as an input) ([Hubert and Arabie, 1985](https://link.springer.com/article/10.1007/BF01908075)). p-value for the ARI is calculated using a permutation test based on Monte Carlo simulation study ([Qannari et al., 2014](https://www.sciencedirect.com/science/article/abs/pii/S0950329313000852)).
 The analysis results are provided as a DataFrame output and are also plotted by default.